Theomat/theomat.github.io/_pages/random.md

 ## Research related

 - Research for Science should be open-access.
-Notice that this is a statement which means it is not up for debate.
 - [Slow science](http://slow-science.org/)
 - If I have a powerful program synthesis algorithm, I'd ask it to generate a program synthesis algorithm and see if it finds itself.
 Can it find a strictly better algorithm with respect to time but with the same power?
-- What if we could thumbs up and thumbs down paper on Arxiv?
+- What if we could thumbs up and thumbs down paper on ArXiv?
 Would good papers be rewarded or only marketable papers?
+- Is the following decision problem NP-hard?
+Is it NP-complete? given a forest of trees on an alphabet, find a tree t s.t. t is the argmax of the sum of size of trees in the forest with every instance of t replaced with the letter X (not in the alphabet)
+  Informally, this is "library learning" in program synthesis, the forest is a dataset of programs and you are trying to learn a new letter (=a primitive for your DSL) for your alphabet to better express the programs.

 ## Random thoughts